 Fig. 3.
 Measurement of beam uniformity over the whole beam size obtained with a scintillator at a primary beam energy of 100 MeV.
-The colorscale provides a normalization of the beam intensity at the various points based on the maximum value.
-The map shows that a uniformity within \pm 10% can be achieved over an area of ~2x2 cm2.
+The color scale provides a normalization of the beam intensity at the various points based on the maximum value.
+The map shows that a uniformity within $\pm 10\%$ can be achieved over an area of $\sim 2 \times 2$ cm2.

-a spot is very high due to the very short spill duration and, to a lesser extent, due to the small beam spot size.
+As shown in Table I, the maximum instantaneous flux in a spot is very high due to the very short spill duration and, to a lesser extent, due to the small beam spot size.
 For the same reason, the actual number of protons deposited in a spot within a spill is $<10^6$.
-The average flux in a spot is in the order of 10^8-10^9 p/cm2/s, which is typically the maximum flux that one would like to have in a high-energy proton test and it is also the maximum flux achievable at PSI and UMCG for beam sizes of the order of 2x2 cm2.
+The average flux in a spot is in the order of 10^8-10^9 p/cm2/s, which is typically the maximum flux that one would like to have in a high-energy proton test and it is also the maximum flux achievable at PSI and UMCG for beam sizes of the order of 2×2 cm2.

 The energy of the proton beam was calibrated through dose-depth curves measured at the DUT position.
-These are obtained by means of a multi-layer ionization chamber (MLIC) that is positioned at the beam exit window and allow measuring the Bragg peak in water of the proton beam.
+These are obtained by means of a multilayer ionization chamber (MLIC) that is positioned at the beam exit window and allows measuring the Bragg peak in water of the proton beam.
 Fig. 2 shows the dose-depth curves in water measured for some of the energies used during the tests here reported.

-The beam uniformity over the whole beam size, and obtained through beam scanning, was assessed by means of a scintillator screen and it is reported in Fig. 3 for the 100 MeV case.
-The colorscale reports the normalized intensity of the beam with respect to the maximum.
-The measurement shows that a uniformity within $\pm 10\%$ was achieved for an area of $\sim 2x2$ cm2.
+The beam uniformity over the whole beam size, obtained through beam scanning, was assessed by means of a scintillator screen and it is reported in Fig. 3 for the 100-MeV case.
+The color scale reports the normalized intensity of the beam with respect to the maximum.
+The measurement shows that a uniformity within $\pm 10\%$ was achieved for an area of $\sim 2 \times 2 \text{ cm}^2$.